 And because I think about taking good care of things (and people) often, and because I’m a sucker for a good inspirational read, I’ll also share some of my musings and discoveries now and then, in hopes of providing encouragement.

 On a personal note (everyone reading an “About Me” is looking for personal tidbits, right?), I love life.
 Now that statement might lead you to believe that pie I mentioned is in the sky.
-And there are plenty of things that continually delight me—like making a space more beautiful or coming upon an unexpected blossom or a moving passage in a novel, or even a bringing an old object back to shining service.
+And there are plenty of things that continually delight me—like making a space more beautiful or coming upon an unexpected blossom or a moving passage in a novel, or even a bringing an old object (such as an old fashioned juicer) back into shining service.

 I don’t have an aversion to new things, though.
 I recently invested in two new light-weight garden hoses, and I’m eager to find out how to make them last!
-A stroll through the garden will divulge that I’m not all practicality—99 percent of what I grow is flowers.
-If it’s family dinner night, you might also find one or more of six gorgeous grandkids out there, too.
+And a stroll through our yard will divulge that I’m not all practicality—99 percent of what I grow is flowers.
+If it’s family dinner night, you’re likely to find one or more of our seven gorgeous grandkids out there, too.

 Please tell me about yourself!
 Let me know what you’d like to learn to take good care of and what inspires you to take good care.
 Please join our community, and come back often!